implicit89/screen-prompt/README.md

     `npm run rebuild-sharp`.

 4.  **Configure AI Service Provider & API Keys:**
     This application requires API credentials to communicate with an AI service for image description.
-Configuration is done via an `.env` file in the project root.
+Configuration is done via an `.env` file in the project root or through the settings page.

     * **Create the `.env` file:**
         Copy the `.env_example` file to a new file named `.env`: